-Logging Assistant The record name that you entered.
-Record ID Description The record description that you entered.
-Debug logs Yes: Debug logs are set up or enabled.
+Logging Assistant Record ID The record name that you entered.
+Description The record description that you entered.
+Debug logs currently enabled Yes: Debug logs are set up or enabled.
 No: Debug logs are not set up or have been disabled or reset.

-Record created : You added this record to the Logging Assistant with Add a New Logging Assistant Record.
+Record status Record created : You added this record to the Logging Assistant with Add a New Logging Assistant Record .
 Debug logging set up : You completed the Setup Debug Logging Wizard for this record.
 Debug Logging partially set up : You set up debug logging for all the selected hosts and processes with the Setup Debug Logging Wizard, but not all the hosts and processes have been verified.
 Debug logging set to minimum : You completed the Set Minimum Debug Logging Wizard for this record.
 Debug logging disabled : You completed the Disable Debug Logging Wizard for this record.
-Debug logs collected : You completed the Collect Debug Logs Wizard. nbsu output collected : You have completed the Collect nbsu Output Wizard.
-The progress of the current activity being performed for the Logging Assistant record.
-The output location where the debug logs and other troubleshooting information is collected.
-The date and time you created this record.
-The date and time that you performed the most recent activity on the record.
-The date and time when you completed the Setup Debug Logging Wizard.
+Debug logs collected: You completed the Collect Debug Logs Wizard. nbsu output collected : You have completed the Collect nbsu Output Wizard.
+Progress The progress of the current activity being performed for the Logging Assistant record.
+Staging Directory The output location where the debug logs and other troubleshooting information is collected.
+Record creation time The date and time you created this record.
+Record last modified The date and time that you performed the most recent activity on the record.
+Debug logging set up time The date and time when you completed the Setup Debug Logging Wizard.